-I was standing near the ticket window of the cinema theatre, waiting for it to open.
-The window had not opened yet and the people, who had come to buy the tickets, were just wandering about - some gazing at the posters, few others were gathered near the popcorn counter, still others were merely strolling around while a handful like me were doing just nothing but waiting under the shade of the trees.
+I was standing in the cinema theatre premises, waiting for the ticket window to open.
+The window had not opened yet and the people, who had come to buy the tickets, were wandering about or looking at the posters or gathered around the popcorn counter.
+A handful number of people like me were waiting under the shade of the trees.

-The people had not queued up before the ticket window since there was not much of a crowd and, once it opened, it would have been an easy task to get the tickets.
+The people had not queued up before the ticket window because there was not much of a crowd; once the window opened, it wouldn't take long to get the tickets.

-I was waiting under a tree and thinking of nothing.
-A few of my relatives had arrived from Kolkata and the tickets were for them.
-They would be reaching the cinema hall after a nice lunch and just minutes before the film was to be screened.
-I had been ordered to forsake my lunch, stand in the queue and obtain the tickets.
+I was standing under a tree and thinking of nothing.
+The tickets were for some of my relatives who had arrived from Kolkata a few days ago on a visit.
+They would be reaching the cinema hall after a nice lunch and just minutes before the film was to be screened; I would hand over the tickets to them and return home.
+I had been ordered to forsake my lunch, stand in the queue, and obtain the tickets.
 I could have my lunch later.

 As I was thus engaged in my wonderful meditations, I suddenly found myself face-to-face with a middle-aged man.
 He seemed to have appeared from nowhere.
 He came to me with folded hands and touched my feet.
 This was really embarrassing.
-The man was many years older than me, and this show of reverence was very disconcerting.
-Besides, I had never before seen this person in my life.
+The man was many years senior to me, and this show of reverence was very disconcerting.
+Besides, I had never seen this person before in my life.
 But, to tell you the truth, I was a bit flattered as well.

 "No," he replied shortly.

 "Then, why this sudden affection?"
 I wanted to know.